Fair Access Protocol - FAQs

 Question 1: What are the key steps when a Co-ordinator receives a Fair Access Referral?

 1. When you receive a referral from School Admissions, check that the child really meets the Fair Access Criteria.
 Look at page three of the document.
 Look at the Flow Charts at the end.
 If in doubt contact AS.
+See the detailed Fair Access Step by Step Guidance.

 2. If "Yes" the Co-ordinator is responsible for the child until he or she is on roll at a school.
 Make certain that the school has put the child on roll before ending your focus on the case.

-3. Move quickly to get the case discussed at your Panel so that schools can agree who will take the child on roll.
-You are advised to ensure that you do this at your panel meetings or similar meetings when all schools have been invited to attend.
+when all schools have been invited to attend.
 A decision taken without all schools having the opportunity to contribute will not be enforceable.
 (The decision to allocate the child to a school can be taken if the school is absent from the panel provided the school has been notified of the meeting.)

 4. Make sure that the selected school is informed of the decision as soon as it is taken.